cryptonector/ctp/README.md

    to signal a potentially-waiting writer -- a blocking operation, though on uncontended resources.

+   This implementation has a pair of slots, one containing the "current" value and one containing the "previous"/"next" value.
+Writers make the "previous" slot into the next "current" slot, and readers read from whichever slot appears to be the current slot.
+Values are wrapped with a wrapper that includes a reference count, and they are released when the reference count drops to zero.

+   The trick is that writers will wait until the number of active readers of the previous slot is zero.
+Thus the last reader of a previous slot must signal a potentially-awaiting writer (which requires taking a lock that the awaiting writer should have relinquished in order to wait).
+Thus reading is mostly lock-less and never blocks on contended resources.

  - The other implementation ("slot list") has O(1) reads, and O(N) writes (where N is the maximum number of live threads that have read the variable), with readers never calling the allocator after the